 A scorecard is a mathematical model that is used to predict a certain outcome (for example the probability of default).
-The information used in a scorecard can vary, but common fields include demographic characteristics (e.g. age of applicant, number of dependants, time spent in current job) and credit bureau data (e.g. number of personal loans registered to applicant, worst arrears status on all account in the last 6 months).
+The information used in a scorecard can vary, but common fields include demographic characteristics (e.g. age of the applicant, number of dependants, time spent in the current job) and credit bureau data (e.g. number of personal loans registered to applicant, worst arrears status on all account in the last 6 months).

-Scorecards are used throughout developed and many developing credit markets to assist risk managers determine with which customers to do business.
+Scorecards are used throughout developed and many developing credit markets to assist risk managers to determine with which customers to do business.

 Scorecards are made up of a number of characteristics, typically 7-15.
 These characteristics represent “questions”.
 The answers to these questions are known as attributes.
 For example “How old are you?” would be the characteristic and “28” might be the attribute.
 The weighting is the “score” assigned to the attribute.
 Typically the higher the score the lower the risk.

 There are 2 characteristics that appear in this simplified scorecard: “Age of applicant” and “Number of dependants”.
 Each applicant will be grouped into an attribute group under each characteristic and each attribute will be assigned a weighting.
 For example, Lindsay Loan is 48 (so she gets assigned under the 3rd attribute group for age, namely “46+”).
 She has 3 children so she falls under the 1-3 dependant attribute group.
 Next to each attribute group she receives the scores 30 and 15 respectively.
 Her total score is therefore 30+15=45.

 Scorecards typically have cut-offs.
 Above the cut-off would represent acceptable risk and below the cut-off unacceptable risk.
 If the cut-off in our above example is 33 then Lindsay would be approved.